Theeya Velai Seiyyanum Kumaru: Release

-Reception
+Theeya Velai Seiyyanum Kumaru was given a U certificate by the censor board without cuts.
+The film was released simultaneously with Thillu Mullu on 14 June 2013.

+Critical reception

-This Tamil version received positive reviews from critics and audience.
-Moviecrow rated it 3/5 stating that "TVSK works because of Sundar C.'s rich experience and ability to mix various comedy elements and commercial formula with strong backing from a bevy of lead actors and comedians".
-Rediff wrote:"Theeya Velai Seyyanum Kumaru fails on many counts, the primary being the lead actors and their lackluster performance, the film is still quite boring and predictable".
-In wrote:"Overall, TVSK is an average rom-com with few good laughs".
-Behindwoods wrote:"To sum up, TVSK is bound to continue the long-lasting trend of well-made comedy movies striking it big at the box-office".
-Baradwaj Rangan of the Hindu wrote "Theeya Velai Seiyyanum Kumaru at least has better one-liners, borderline surreal non sequiturs — and all of them are entrusted with RJ Balaji...Santhanam, in comparison, comes off a tad stale, with his now-patented mix of alliteration and rhyme."
+S. Saraswathi of Rediff.com wrote, "Theeya Velai Seyyanum Kumaru fails on many counts, the primary being the lead actors and their lackluster performance, the film is still quite boring and predictable".
+Vivek Ramanathan of In.com wrote, "Overall, TVSK is an average rom-com with few good laughs".
+Baradwaj Rangan wrote for The Hindu, "Theeya Velai Seiyyanum Kumaru at least has better one-liners, borderline surreal non sequiturs — and all of them are entrusted with RJ Balaji...Santhanam, in comparison, comes off a tad stale, with his now-patented mix of alliteration and rhyme."

-The Telugu version received mixed to positive reviews.
-The Hindu wrote that "Something Something oscillates between being hilarious to ridiculous, backed by good performances by Siddharth, Hansika and Brahmanandam". idlebrain.com gave a review of rating 3/5 stating "Something Something is a romantic comedy that features Brahmanandam in a full length character.
+In regards to the Telugu version, The Hindu wrote that "Something Something oscillates between being hilarious to ridiculous, backed by good performances by Siddharth, Hansika and Brahmanandam".
+Idlebrain.com gave a review of rating 3/5 stating "Something Something is a romantic comedy that features Brahmanandam in a full length character.
 It is one of those films in which the character suits Siddharth very well.
 The scenes and thread featuring Brahmanandam is the lifeline of the movie.
 On a whole, Something Something works because of Brahmanandam."